Gastrointestinal (GI) Bleeding

 Definition & Facts

-Gastrointestinal (GI) bleeding is any type of bleeding that starts in the GI tract.
-GI bleeding is a symptom of a disease or condition, rather than a disease or condition itself.
+Gastrointestinal (GI) bleeding is any type of bleeding that starts in the GI tract, also called the digestive tract.
+GI bleeding is a symptom or complication of a disease or condition.
+GI bleeding may be acute or chronic and may occur in the upper, middle, or lower GI tract.

 Symptoms & Causes